louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ###Measuring innovation

+####Briefly describe how you would evaluate the success of a new government funding scheme available to encourage innovation in small businesses (5 marks) (5 occurences)

+####Discuss why the UK's innovative performance appears to be, at best, average compare to its major competitors (DTI innovation report 2003).
+Incude in your answer what measure the government has taken to address this problem.
+(25 marks)

 ####With reference to their advantages and disadvantages, describe economic measures of innovation?
 (20)

 * Measuring numbers of small businesses reflects the amount of replicative innovators that are in the economy - as defined by Schumpter.
 Egypt often comes out more entrepreneurial than America (Henrekson) when using this statistic.
 Henrekson also argued that self-made billionaires produces a much better measurement of entrepreneurial vigor in an economy.
 Small businesses are a sign of stagnation in the economy as no other jobs are available, successful businesses tend to destroy the smaller companies as they take up the market: I.e Walmart or Amazon.
 However this has implications.